Skip to main content

 • Use fresh parsley, as much as I would like the convenience of substituting with dried parsley, it just does not work.
 Fresh parsley is one of the key flavours in these meatballs and irreplaceable.

-• Be generous with Parmesan cheese, the creaminess helps round of also helps with binding the flavours and add a wonderful nutty flavour.
+• Be generous with Parmesan cheese, the creaminess helps round of also helps with binding the flavors and add a wonderful nutty flavor.

 • Wear gloves when forming the meatballs because they make working with the meatballs much easier and greasing the gloves prevents the meat from sticking.